Here Are Some Of The Different Hairstyles That The Aunt Jackie’s Grapeseed Collection Will Help You Create

 The collection also contains a shine mist.
 I wasn’t sure why.
 Leatherwood exclaimed, “Shine boss is a great finisher!
 We don’t use them enough.
 We kinda use them when we think about it.
 As a hairstylist we use them at the end of every style service we give.
 It’s when you look in the mirror and say, ‘Wow, my hair looks shiny, it looks healthy!”

 While the collection seems incredible, as a Type 4 natural, I was skeptical.
 No cream?!
 It didn’t seem like it was for my hair type.
-Product manager Ericka Pope shared, “All our gels are highly infused with whatever the ingredient story oil is.
+Global Brand and Product Development Manager Erika Pope shared, “All our gels are highly infused with whatever the ingredient story oil is.
 It’s one thing we try to promote because a lot of Type 4 girls are worried about gel drying their hair out.”
 Good to know!

 The line is also affordable.
 Pope told Hello Beautiful, “The Founder of the brand created it to create a brand that was positioned as more affordable.
 All of our products are under $10.00.
 We are curly girl friendly – sulfate free, paraben free.
 Typically a brand that can commit to that is upwards of $15.00.”